-Polar View’s ice-edge monitoring service helps Northern residents navigate safely and efficiently when hunting or travelling.
+Polar View’s Community Ice Service helps Northern residents navigate safely and efficiently when hunting or travelling.
 We provide up-to-date information on ice edge location, regions of land-fast ice, moving ice and historical averages of ice cover in different areas of the Arctic.

 Importance of Ice-Edge Monitoring